Places to Visit in the Derbyshire Peak District near Wildflower Cottages

 Distance from Alton: 6 miles – 15 mins by car

 The sight of this impressive Elizabethan hall across the valley from the cottages shouldn’t be missed.
 As the sun sets and catches the glass windows there is a blaze of light from this great house, once described as having “more glass than wall”.
 It was built in the 1590s by Bess of Hardwick, a stubborn strong-minded woman who survived 4 husbands and amassed a great fortune.
 Her son eventually inherited Chatsworth.
 This National Trust property is one of the finest and most unchanged examples of Elizabethan architecture in England, also boasting an impressive collection of tapestries.
 It has a fascinating history and a visit is highly recommended.
 Find out more about the formidable Bess and her grand-daughter Lady Arbella Stuart, Hardwick’s princess who almost became queen.
 Other attractions on the Hardwick Estate include Stainsby Mill, a fully-functioning water powered mill with a 17 foot waterwheel and the Stone Centre where visitors can learn about the traditional craft of stonemasonry.
 Visitors can also enjoy the walled courtyards and over 300 acres of historic parkland.
+The Hall and Stainsby Mill are currently closed but the garden and parkland are open.
+Advance booking required.

 Distance from Alton: 7.5 miles – 16 mins by car